bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 Request Memory – should be set, ideal to set to the minimum resource level required to run your container Limit Memory – doesn’t need to set, still a good idea to set

-You should define your own resource values for your containers based on their usage.
-If you don't set these, default values for `request.cpu` and `request.memory` will be set which are usually too high and therefore inefficient.
+Define resource values for your containers based on their usage.
+If you don't, the system sets default `request.cpu` and `request.memory` values, which are often too high and inefficient.

 **General guidelines**
 ☑ Set CPU and memory requests and set memory limits.
 Do not set CPU limits.